proseltd/Telepathy-Community/README.md

   - [x] Add user lookup.
   - [x] Add location lookup.
   - [ ] Maximise compatibility of edgelists with Gephi.
+  - [ ] Include sockpuppet account provisioning.

 ## feedback

 Please send feedback to @jordanwildon on Twitter.
+You can follow Telepathy updates at @TelepathyDB.

 ## Usage terms